Types of Laser Treatments, How They Work, and Their Uses

 1. Fractional CO2 Lasers

-Mechanism: Fractional CO2 lasers create microthermal zones, promoting collagen remodeling and skin renewal while leaving surrounding tissue intact.
+Mechanism: Fractional CO2 lasers create microthermal zones, promoting collagen creation and skin renewal while leaving surrounding tissue intact.

 Brands: Fraxel re, Lumenis AcuPulse, DEKA SmartXide